-NOTE 12 - PAYCHECK PROTECTION PROGRAM
+NOTE 13 - PAYCHECK PROTECTION PROGRAM

-During the years ended June 30, 2021 and 2020, the Clubs secured two Paycheck Protection Program (PPP) loans in the amount of \$999,087 each.
-The loans were administered by the U.S. Small Business Administration (SBA) and were uncollateralized, and guaranteed by the Federal government.
-The Clubs accounted for the loans as conditional contributions in accordance with FASB ASC 958.
-Management considered conditions for revenue recognition to have been met when the SBA approved the Club's loan forgiveness applications during the years ended June 30, 2022 and 2021.
-Accordingly, \$999,087 is recorded as revenue in the consolidated statements of activities in fiscal years 2022 and 2021.
+During the year ended June 30, 2021, the Clubs secured a Paycheck Protection Program (PPP) loan in the amount of \$999,087.
+The loan was administered by the U.S. Small Business Administration (SBA) and was uncollateralized, and guaranteed by the Federal government.
+The Clubs accounted for the loan as a conditional contribution in accordance with FASB ASC 958.
+Management considered conditions for revenue recognition to have been met when the SBA approved the Club's loan forgiveness application during the year ended June 30, 2022.
+Accordingly, \$999,087 is recorded as revenue in the consolidated statement of activities in fiscal year 2022.